marekzd/ios-sdk-sample/README.md

 * AVFoundation.framework
 * libxml2.dylib

-Add the following flags to "Other Linker Flags" in "Build Settings":
+<a name="integrateSDK_flags">Add the following flags to "Other Linker Flags"</a> in "Build Settings":
 <pre>-ObjC</pre>
 Confirm that flags are set for both 'DEBUG' and 'RELEASE'.